creativescala/cats-effect-tutorial/docs/src/pages/parallel/README.md

 @:solution
 It's both.
 It depends on the effects you run with `parMapN`, so it's not really a property of `parMapN` but of both `parMapN` and the effects that are being run.

-If the effects being run only compute values, so we have no way of observing that are doing stuff, then we have just parallelism.
+If the effects being run only compute values, so we have no way of observing they are doing stuff, then we have just parallelism.
 However, if we can observe them being run, as we can when we use `IO.println`, then we have concurrency.
 @:@